2024 Rural Health Hackathon

 Expanding access to high-quality, affordable health care and addressing the unique needs and challenges experienced by rural communities remains a top strategic priority for CMS.
 An estimated 67 million Americans live in areas identified as rural, Tribal, frontier, and geographically isolated territories.
 These populations continue to face structural barriers to achieving equitable health outcomes, such as access to specialists and home and community-based services, long distances to travel for care, and recruitment and retention of physicians and other health professionals.
 These challenges are exacerbated by payment structures that rely on volume, regulatory hurdles or barriers, and limited coverage options.

-This event is authorized under section 1115A of the Social Security Act (42 U.S.C.
+This event was authorized under section 1115A of the Social Security Act (42 U.S.C.
 1315a), which created the Innovation Center within CMS.
 CMS reserves the right to change or update this notice at any time.

 Page Last Modified: